Province of Viterbo: Geography

+It can be said that the city of Viterbo geographically belongs both to the Alta Tuscia and the Cimini area, as it is located right below the mountains, yet at a short distance from Lake Bolsena.

 History

 The area of the province of Viterbo contained a number of Etruscan cities including Tuscania, Vetralla, Tarquinia, and Viterbo.
-Viterbo was conquered by the Roman Republic in 310 BCE; despite this, minimal information is known of Viterbo until it was utilised in 773 CE by King of the Lombard Kingdom Desiderius as a base against the Holy Roman Empire.
+Viterbo was conquered by the Roman Republic in 310 BCE; despite this, minimal information is known of the city until it was utilised in 773 CE by Desiderius, King of the Lombards, as a base against the Holy Roman Empire.
 Matilda of Tuscany gifted the city to the papacy in the 11th century.
-Frederick I, Holy Roman Emperor was based in Viterbo as he planned to invade Rome in 1153, and Frederick I conquered the city in 1160 while preparing to attack Rome.
+Frederick Barbarossa was based in Viterbo as he planned to invade Rome in 1153, and he conquered the city in 1160 while preparing to attack Rome.

 After a period as a free commune, in the early 13th century Viterbo became part of the Papal States.
 The Knights of Saint John were expelled from Rhodes in the 16th century and were temporarily granted refuge in Viterbo before they could travel to Malta.
 Pope Paul III described himself as a citizen of Viterbo and formed a university in the city.
-It joined the Kingdom of Italy on 12 September 1870 and during World War II, Viterbo was heavily bombed.
+It joined the Kingdom of Italy on 12 September 1870.
+During World War II, Viterbo was heavily bombed.